graphql/graphiql/.changeset/proud-bottles-punch.md

 - use `allowTrailingComma` option in jsonc parser to make `tryParseJsonObject` sync
 - parse introspection headers with jsonc parser
-- use prettier format for query editor since we already use prettier for jsonc editors
+- use prettier format for operation editor since we already use prettier for jsonc editors